Read the full story here Web Link posted Tuesday, March 6, 2018, 2:14 PM

 It's a very sad day to be a Don!

-Thanks, Dennis.
+23. Thanks, Dennis.
 My neighbor told me about this pathetic situation yesterday.
-Glad my kids are going to Foothill and not Amador, especially considering I wouldn't want to encounter these 'parents.'
+Glad my kids are going to Foothill and not Amador, especially considering I wouldn’t want to encounter these ‘parents.’

-Would be too hard for me not to echo your comments to them--and then some.
+Would be too hard for me not to echo your comments to them–and then some.

-I'll take that kind of serendipity over this kind of stupidity as articulated by Dennis any day of the week/month/year. ;-)
+I’ll take that kind of serendipity over this kind of stupidity as articulated by Dennis any day of the week/month/year. 😉

-@residentandparent,
+24. @residentandparent,

 You are silly to think that you will not encounter parents like this at Foothill.
 Way to take this situation and turn it into some sort of competition between Amador and Foothill.
 This isn't about a comparison between the schools, this is something happening in the district and actually has happened in different forms for years at many schools.

-I feel sorry for [removed] right now.
+I feel sorry for the girls right now.
 They are going to experience a lot of harrassment because of this and worse now that everyone is commenting here.
-Isn't it the equivalent of online bullying?
-I do understand that the coach experienced worse for being fired, but these girls are teenagers and it's not fair to them either.
+Isn’t it the equivalent of online bullying?
+I do understand that the coach experienced worse for being fired, but these girls are teenagers and it’s not fair to them either.
 Just sad on so many levels.

-WOW, Dennis Miller!
+25. WOW, Dennis Miller!
 What an eye opener of what coaching in Pleasanton has become!
 This was a powerful article, & you’ve always been the best to tell the truth.
 So sad, but as a former coach’s wife, I saw & can see what damage a few parents can do, if they are allowed.
 Sad for this coach & family, & the team.

-If you recall, a few years back, a female FHS teacher/swim coach/attorney, Lauren Andrade, was given a $40,000 settlement.
+26. If you recall, a few years back, a female FHS teacher/swim coach/attorney, Lauren Andrade, was given a $40,000 settlement.
 Why?
 No answers were ever given.
 Her teaching credential is self-revoked.
 Hmmmmm.
 Lots of rumors about that incident floated around.

 And now the complete end of the spectrum!
 I feel bad for this coach and the girls involved.
 Poor little Betty Basketball player who didn't get her play time and mommy and daddy got mad.
 Shame on them!!!
 Let's hope Karma visits this family!

-Dennis,
+27. Dennis,

 Great writing as always!
 As you know, I’ve Been in Pleasanton since Jan 1971.
 As for Amador Sports, we both have been there and done that.